John Cunniff: Coaching career

 Cunniff served as head coach of the Albany River Rats—the top minor-league affiliate of the National Hockey League's New Jersey Devils—for five seasons (1996–2001).
-He finished in 2000-01 as the AHL's longest tenured head coach at the time.
+He finished in 2000-01 as the AHL's longest-tenured head coach at the time.
 After posting a record of 187-169-39 as head coach with Albany, Cunniff transitioned to New Jersey's scouting staff in 2001.

 Cunniff was inducted into the Massachusetts Hockey Hall of Fame in 1997; was named the 1998 Walter Yaciuk Award Winner for his outstanding contribution to USA Hockey's coaching education program and in 2002; was posthumously honored with the USA Hockey Distinguished Achievement Award.

 A superb strategist, innovative trainer, and excellent coach, he was among the first U.S. hockey coaches to incorporate international (Russian/European) training and open play-making to successfully coach and mentor some of the best NHL players.
 He was well known for his voracious reading of military strategy, leadership, and motivational training.

 He died from esophageal cancer in Albany, New York and is buried at Cedar Grove Cemetery in Dorchester, Massachusetts.

-He was inducted to the Massachusetts Hockey Hall of Fame and the U.S. Hockey Hall of Fame.
+He was inducted into the Massachusetts Hockey Hall of Fame and the U.S. Hockey Hall of Fame.

-He was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1978, and his number was retired to the rafters of Conte Forum at Boston College.
+He was inducted into the Boston College Varsity Club Athletic Hall of Fame in 1978, and his number was retired to the rafters of the Conte Forum at Boston College.